Seal125/se-unit-4/lesson-1-execution_context/practice-set-4_1/practice.md

       console.log(context);
       ```
+- It returns the `window` object in its entirety, because `this` in a browser is the same as `window`.

 9. What will the code below output?
 Explain the difference, if any, between this output and that of problem 8.
       ```javascript